Skip to main content

 Loyalty programmes in retail banking, hospitality, or airlines work because the brand controls the transaction point.
 When a customer buys a flight or uses a credit card, the brand knows immediately and can reward accordingly.

 CPG brands do not usually have that luxury.
 Products are bought at dozens of different retailers, through multiple channels, in different formats.
 The brand rarely sees the transaction data directly.
-A CPG loyalty program has to work around this structural reality, which means it needs its own mechanics for capturing proof of purchase and attributing consumer behaviour to the brand rather than the retailer.
+A CPG loyalty programme has to work around this structural reality, which means it needs its own mechanics for capturing proof of purchase and attributing consumer behaviour to the brand rather than the retailer.

 The choice of mechanic is not just a technical decision.
 It shapes how many consumers will actually participate, what kind of data you will collect, and what your FMCG customer loyalty strategy can realistically achieve in the first 12 months.
 Starting with a clear picture of your consumer base and their digital behaviours is essential before committing to a mechanic.
+The table below sets out how the three main options compare.

 The Barriers CPG Brands Face With Customer Loyalty